jartai/logger4clj/README.md

 *  Different log levels (:trace :debug, :info, :warning, :error, :fatal)
 *  Comes with two appenders (file and console), but custom appenders are easy to create

-###Features 0.2 (not yet released)

-*  File appender supports time- or size-based rollover
-*  File appender can clean up old logs
-*  File and console appenders accept numerous 'formatters': xml, yaml, json, clojure or formatted string text
-*  file name and line number of log statement now log-able
-*  category is now the namespace in which the logger was defined, instead of the logger name

 ###Wish List